 for recent grads—with multiple job offers!

 Our on-campus Clinic for Communication Disorders (CCD) provides no-cost speech and language evaluations and treatment services to community members from Chico and beyond.
-First-year CMSD graduate students complete on-campus clinical practicum at the CCD under licensed and certified SLP supervisors.
+First-year CMSD graduate students complete clinical practicum at the CCD under the expert guidance and supervision of licensed and certified speech-language pathologists.

 As a graduate student you will have the opportunity to engage in research and attend national, regional, and local conferences.
 Interested students in the last five years have presented research at the California Speech-Language Hearing Association (CSHA) Annual Conference and the American Speech-Language Hearing Association National Conference.